adam-pocketeconomics/adam-pocketeconomics/README.md

 # web-pocketfinance
- The HTML and JS scripts repository fo pocket-finance appliacation
+ The HTML and JS scripts repository fo pocket-finance application